Intertwining the Busemann process of the directed polymer model: Introduction

 Inequalities between tuples $I=(I_i)$ and $I'=(I'_i)$ are coordinatewise: $I\le I'$ means $I_i\le I'_i$ for all $i$, and the strict version $I< I'$ means that $I_i< I'_i$ for \textit{all} $i$.
 For points $x=(a,b)$ and $y=(c,d)$ on the plane $\R^2$ or the lattice $\Z^2$, the strict southeast ordering $x\prec y$ means that $a<c$ and $b>d$.
 Its weak version $x\preccurlyeq y$ means that $x\prec y$ or $x=y$.

 The set of $\ell^1$-unit vectors in the first quadrant will be denoted by $[\evec_2, \evec_1]$, with $\evec_2$ regarded as the minimal element according to southeast ordering.
 Infinite paths proceed south and west but direction vectors $\xi$ are members of $[\evec_2, \evec_1]$ and so point north and east.
-In particular, $\Bus^\xi$ will denote a limit such as \eqref{buse10} when $v_n/n\to-\xi$.
+In particular, $\Bus^\xi$ will denote a Busemann function associated to the direction $v_n/n\to-\xi$.